 Starting your nursing journey is not easy as it should be.
 Is anything with a newborn?
 I knew this, but I wasn't ready for just how hard it actually was.
 I definitely had the learn as you go approach.
 These are the things I wish I had had to start with.

 If you go in prepared, it'll take the edge off.

 This stuff is awesome.
 It’s all organic and certified Non-GMO.
-It’s mostly just natural moisturizers and calendula extract.
-Calendula is an herb, great at healing small skin wounds, like those caused by constant suction on your nipples.
+It's mostly just natural moisturizers and calendula extract.
+Calendula is an herb, great for healing small skin wounds, like those caused by constant suction on your nipples.